sewenew/redis-plus-plus/README.md

 #### Send Commands

 You can send Redis commands through the `Pipeline` object.
 Just like the `Redis` class, `Pipeline` has one or more (overloaded) methods for each Redis command.
-These commands are sent to Redis, however, we don't fetch the replies until you call `Pipeline::exec` explicitly.
+However, you CANNOT get the replies until you call `Pipeline::exec`.
 So these methods do NOT return the reply, instead they return the `Pipeline` object itself.
 And you can chain these methods calls.

 ```
 pipe.set("key", "val").incr("num").lpush("list", {0, 1, 2});